Swival/calibra/docs.md/running.md

 ### Session mode (default)

 When no `[reviewer]` is configured, Calibra creates a Swival session with the variant's model, skills, and MCP config, plus any [session options](configuration.md#session-options) (campaign defaults deep-merged with per-model overrides).
-When `allowed_commands` is set, `yolo` is automatically flipped to `false` so the allowlist takes effect.
+When `allowed_commands` is set without explicitly setting `yolo`, it defaults to `false` so the allowlist takes effect.
 Calibra runs the agent within the `max_turns` and `timeout_s` limits, then runs `verify.sh` in the workspace if it exists (with a 30-second timeout).
 Any failures are classified, and the trial is retried if the failure class allows it (see [retry config](configuration.md#retry-section)).
 Finally, the JSON report is written.

 ### Reviewer mode

 When a `[reviewer]` is configured, Calibra runs the `swival` CLI as a subprocess instead of using the Session API.
 This is necessary because the reviewer feature is CLI-only in Swival, and `Session.ask()` returns `report=None` so retry round data would be invisible to metrics and budget tracking.

-The CLI invocation includes `--report` (to get the full JSON report with timeline events), `--reviewer` (the reviewer command), `--max-review-rounds`, `--quiet`, `--no-history`, and all session options mapped to their CLI flag equivalents.
+The CLI invocation includes `--report` (to get the full JSON report with timeline events), `--reviewer` (the reviewer command), `--max-review-rounds`, `--no-history`, and all session options mapped to their CLI flag equivalents. `--quiet` is included unless `calibra run` was invoked with `--verbose`.
 Swival handles the full reviewer loop internally - initial run plus up to `max_rounds` retry rounds.

 To prevent user or project config from leaking into trials, Calibra sets `XDG_CONFIG_HOME` to an empty temp directory (preventing `~/.config/swival/config.toml` from loading), deletes any `swival.toml` that may have been copied from the task's `env/` or overlay, and passes `--no-mcp` unless the variant has explicit MCP config.